 Tom Wood biography

 Tom Wood was born in 1951 in County Mayo in the west of Ireland.
 He lived and worked in Merseyside between 1978 and 2003, before moving to his current home in North Wales.
-Wood has published numerous books, including Looking for Love, All Zones Off Peak, Photieman and Men and Women.
+Wood has published numerous books, including Looking for Love (1989), All Zones Off Peak (1998), Photie Man (2005) and Men / Women (2013).
 He has had solo and group exhibitions worldwide and his work is represented in the collections of major international museums.

 Cameras, film and printing